 162. Sixth Sense

-Krishna earlier said that HE is the atma (soul) in the heart of all beings (10.20) and gave a hierarchy that the atma is superior to Buddhi (intellect); Buddhi is superior to the mind; the mind is superior to the senses (3.42).
-But here he says HE is the mind among senses and this needs understanding.
+Krishna said that He is the atma (soul) in the heart of all beings (10.20).
+Earlier, He gave a hierarchy that the atma is superior to buddhi (intellect); buddhi is superior to the mind; the mind is superior to the senses (3.42).
+But here He says He is the mind among senses and this needs understanding.

-It is said that 'the whole is greater than the sum of the parts'.
-As a whole two ears can bring a sense of direction of sound; two eyes together can produce depth perception.
-One way of looking at the mind is as a simple sum of its senses like ears, eyes etc. Another way is to look at it 'as a whole of senses' where together these senses can perceive far beyond what a sum of all senses can do.
-This is also known as 'beyond senses' or 'sixth sense' in the modern context.
-Krishna was referring to this sixth sense when he says HE is the mind among senses.
+It is said that ‘the whole is greater than the sum of the parts’.
+Together, the two ears provide a sense of the direction of sound; two eyes together produce depth perception.
+One way of looking at the mind is as a simple sum of its senses like ears, eyes etc. Another way is to view it as a ‘whole of the senses’, where together they can perceive far beyond what the simple sum of the senses can achieve.
+This is also known as ‘beyond senses’ or ‘sixth sense’ in the modern context.
+Krishna was referring to this sixth sense when he says He is the mind among senses.

-One common thread in all of the above is that out of the available options HE represents the greatest possibility of 'peak performance' like the water becoming the ocean.
+One common thread is that out of all options, He represents the greatest possibility of ‘peak performance’ like water becoming the ocean.

 Comments